codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ---
-description: Codacy requests only the necessary permissions to integrate with your Git provider.
+description: List of permissions that Codacy requires from your Git provider to analyze your code.
 ---

 # Which permissions does Codacy need from my account?